International Students and Money

 The tuition fees for our courses can be seen on our Tuition Fees page.

-Students with International fee status must pay a deposit of £2,000 before they can secure their place on a course.
+Students with International fee status must pay a pre-payment of £2,000 before they can secure their place on a course.
 The remainder of the tuition fee for the first year of the course must be paid before a student can enrol onto their course at the start of the academic year.

-If a student is being sponsored by an official financial sponsor, as defined by UK Visas & Immigration (see the UKCISA website), a deposit waiver can be requested.
+If a student is being sponsored by an official financial sponsor, as defined by UK Visas & Immigration (see the UKCISA website), a pre-payment waiver can be requested.
 Such students must send evidence of sponsorship when they submit their course offer acceptance form to the University.

 It can be difficult to know how much money you may need to spend whilst you are here, on things like accommodation, travel and food.
 Have a look at our information on living costs, discounts and budgeting to get an idea of what to expect and how to get the most out of your money.